Distance: 14.6km roundtrip

 From here there is a short side trip to the Abbot Pass Viewpoint (1.5km one way).
 We were a bit concerned around timing, but decided to risk it and make the detour.
 We’re sure glad that we did as the view of the Lower Victoria Glacier was hands down one of the most impressive that we’ve seen on this trip.
 We also heard (and saw!) an avalanche while hiking up to the viewpoint.

-The path eventually turns into the Lake Louise Lakeshore path (2km one way, rated easy), which has minimal elevation gain, and leads back to the Fairmount Chateau and parking area.
+The path eventually turns into the Lake Louise Lakeshore path (2km one way, rated easy), which has minimal elevation gain, and leads back to the Fairmont Chateau and parking area.

 What a day.